Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 ## The scipy fit fails, what happened?
 For a function as complex as this one, scipy's curve_fit requires very good starting estimates.
 Make sure that the 'guess_r1', 'guess_r2', 'guess_L' and 'guess_N' variables are set to very close estimates.
-Also provide a good guess for guess_x0, this can be done by first plotting with fit='no' and manually determining the approximate coilcenter.
+Also provide a good guess for guess_x0, this can be done by first plotting with fit='no' and manually determining where approximatly the first peak occurs.

 ## Help, it doesn't work
 If you run into anything, and you can't work it out with the comments in the program or one of the options.
-You can always leave a bug report here and I'll see what I can do.
+You can always leave a bug report here and I'll see if I can help.

 ## Overview of options in the config (the config is just the top of the program)